The Blancheville Monster

-The Blancheville Monster, released in the UK and Italy as Horror, is a 1963 horror film directed by Alberto de Martino.
+The Blancheville Monster (Horror) is a 1963 horror film directed by Alberto de Martino.
 The film's script by Gianni Grimaldi and Bruno Corbucci is promoted as being based on the works of Edgar Allan Poe, but actually only borrows elements from the short stories "The Fall of the House of Usher", "A Tale of the Ragged Mountains" and "Some Words with a Mummy".

 Long after its release, director Alberto de Martino described his film as "a little film of no importance".

 Plot

 Emilie De Blancheville returns to her family's castle and finds drastic changes: her brother Roderic is now in charge of the estate; the servants have all died and been replaced by new staff members, who are cold and unfamiliar; and her father, Count Blancheville, has been horribly disfigured and now lives secluded in one of the castle's isolated towers.
 The Count believes the Blanchevilles are under a family curse, which can only be lifted if Emilie dies before her 21st birthday, five days away.
 When the Count escapes from the tower, Emily realizes her life is in danger.